 This video will teach you some of the tips that many BioSig-ID users have reported as helpful or handy.
 You can watch all of the tips in both sections, either Enrollment or Validation, by clicking on the section name.
 You can also click on an individual tip to see a specific one.

 If a selection is not made by the end of the countdown in the top left, all of the tips will be played in order.
 Once a tip has begun to play, a link will replace the countdown timer that will take you back to this menu.

 Enrollment Tip #1: Change the Order, don't just draw from left to right.

 Let's take this example of 47TX, we have drawn it from left to right.
 But let's not.
-Instead we will draw the first character and the last character, then fill in the middle.
-As the order each one is dawn is important, this makes it harder to crack a password.
+Instead, we will draw the first character and the last character, then fill in the middle.
+As the order each one is drawn is important, this makes it harder to crack a password.